This lesson demonstrates ways to choose single or multiple elements from the list randomly with a different probability.

 If you execute the above code, it will give you either 10, 20, 30, or 40 with equal probability.
-But what if you want to pick the element from the list with the different probability.
+But what if you want to pick the element from the list with a different probability.
 Like, choose k sized list of elements from any sequence in such a way that each element of the sequence has a different probability of being selected.

 In other words, choose 4 elements from the list randomly with different probabilities.
 For example:

 - Choose 10 – 10% of the time

 - Choose 20 – 25% of the time

 - Choose 30 – 50% of the time

 - Choose 40 – 15% of the time